submariner-io/submariner-website/src/content/monitoring/_index.en.md

 [the OpenShift documentation](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html/monitoring/monitoring-your-own-services)
 for details.

-### Prometheus operator
+### Prometheus Operator

-To start monitoring Submariner using the Prometheus operator, Prometheus needs to be configured to scrape the Submariner operator’s namespace (`submariner-operator` by default).
+To start monitoring Submariner using the Prometheus Operator, Prometheus needs to be configured to scrape the Submariner Operator’s namespace (`submariner-operator` by default).
 The specifics depend on your Prometheus deployment, but typically, this will require you to:

-* add the Submariner operator’s namespace to Prometheus’ `ClusterRoleBinding`;
+* add the Submariner Operator’s namespace to Prometheus’ `ClusterRoleBinding`;

 * ensure that Prometheus’ configuration doesn’t prevent it from scraping this namespace.